webspinner/lookout.github.com/_posts/2014-01-22-testing-rack-based-apis-with-cucumber-and-rspec.md

 Yesterday, I mentioned that we'd recently released [`lookout-rack-test`](https://github.com/lookout/lookout-rack-test).
 Today I'm going to talk about how to use it for testing Rack-based JSON APIs.
+One of the things we like to use this gem for is writing Cucumber scenarios as our **API specification**, making sure that everybody agrees on what an API looks like before we start implementing.

-# Cucumber
+# Specifying API behavior with Cucumber

 Before using Lookout::Rack::Test::Cucumber, you need to tell it where to find your app: